antoinecampbell/e2e-testing/README.md

 ## Running the UI
 To start the UI run the `npm start` command from the **ui/** directory or run the gradle task `npmStart`.

+## Running the end-to-end tests
+To run the e2e tests locally, ensure the api is running locally using the e2e profile and run the `npm run e2e` command from the **ui/** directory and the e2e tests will start.
+Artifacts from the test are located in the **ui/build/** directory including images from the e2e tests.